Horses of Assateague Island

 The National Park Service owns and manages the horses on the Maryland side of the island.
 When the Assateague Island National Seashore was added to the National Park Service system in 1965, there were 10 horses on the Maryland side.
 The National Park Service acquired ownership of the horses in 1968, at which time there were 28, and the population grew naturally by 10-15% annually.

 Excessive grazing reduced the saltmarsh cordgrass (Spartina alternafiora), American beachgrass (Ammophila breviligulata), and three-square sedge (Scirpus americana) in wetland and dune habitats.
-Natural resource managers determined in 2006 that the impact on natural vegetation of a herd totalling 80-100 horses would be acceptable.
+Natural resource managers determined in 2006 that the impact on natural vegetation of a herd totaling 80-100 horses would be acceptable.
 The National Park Service uses an immunocontraceptive vaccine, Porcine Zona Pellucida (PZP), to manage the fertility of mares on Assateague Island National Seashore.

 excessive grazing by the non-native horses can damage the dune and wetland habitats